freenas/freenas-docs/userguide/vms.rst

 by selecting :guilabel:`Add device`, choose the *VM*, select a :guilabel:`Type` of *Disk*, select the created zvol, then set the :guilabel:`Mode`.
-If a specific sector size is required, enter the number of bytes into :guilabel:`Disk sectorsize`.
+If a specific sector size is required, enter the number of bytes into :guilabel:`Disk sector size`.
 The default of *0* leaves the sector size unset.